CSB-KaracaLab/prot-on_web/README.md

 ### Quick Installation

-You can run the script (`setup_prot-on.sh`) for quick deploying the PROT-ON web server.
+You can run the script (`setup_prot-on.sh`) to quickly deploy the PROT-ON web server.
 Or you can follow [instuctions](/Step_by_Step_Deploying.md) to deploy the server step by step.

 #### To Run the PROT-ON Webserver

-Initiate two terminal tabs on PROT-ON working directory, and run following commands to start background and scheduled tasks, respectively (You must run these commands at out of the environment).
-Note that, if any change or bugs occured in the scripts, please rerun these and supervisor command below.
+Initiate two terminal tabs on the PROT-ON working directory, and run the following commands to start background and scheduled tasks, respectively (You must run these commands out of the environment).
+Note that, if any change or bugs occur in the scripts, please rerun these and the supervisor command below.

 ```
 sudo celery -A app.celery worker --loglevel=info